DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 ### Exploitation:
 Let's start with exploiting BOLA from the API endpoint.

 As usual, register 2 accounts like we are testing for IDOR.
-Let's call them both Acount A and Account B respectively.
-On Postman, set your baseurl in the collection to **http://localhost:5000**.
+Let's call both Acount A and Account B respectively.
+On Postman, set your **baseurl** in the collection to **http://localhost:5000**.
 Login in.

 ![alt](/assets/images/vuln-api/A5.png)